ZitongZhouEric/gameoflife/README.md

 ## Overview

 An interactive implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life), a cellular automation game, that allows
-- customized (programmable?) rules
+- customized (programmable!) rules
 - customized board setup, in-game modification
-- users to share their own game config with the community and make comments
+- users to share their own game with the community and make comments
 - more features to be added...

 ## Data Model

+NOTE: This has changed greatly over the course of development

 The application will store User, Board and Comment